Skip to main content

 Before being appointed to the Superior Court, Judge Troy spent 30 years as an attorney in both public and private practice, serving as an Assistant District Attorney, Assistant United States Attorney in the Civil and Criminal Divisions, Partner and Chair of the Litigation Department at Sherburne, Powers and Needham, P.C., and Partner at Holland and Knight, LLP, after the two firms merged.

-In addition to his experience as a trial attorney, and presiding over hundreds of trials, motions and settlement conferences while on the Superior Court, since joining JAMS in 2014 Judge Troy has extensive further experience resolving complex disputes in mediation and arbitration.
-A sampling of the claims he has mediated or arbitrated at JAMS include:
+In addition to his experience as a trial attorney, and presiding over hundreds of trials, motions and settlement conferences while on the Superior Court, since joining JAMS in 2014 Judge Troy has had extensive further experience resolving complex disputes in mediation and arbitration.
+A sampling of the claims he has mediated and/or arbitrated at JAMS include:

 Representative Matters

-• Business/ Commercial
+• Business Commercial

 • Construction

-• Employment
+• Employment Law

-• Personal Injury/Torts
+• Personal Injury

 • Professional Liability